akoskm/akoskm.github.io/_posts/2016-06-23-blogging-in-your-first-language.md

 I am sure that there are brilliant minds out there who need just a little help to overcome an obstacle created by a language that is unknown to them.

 Can we help to them?
 Do you create content on your first language?
 Why?
 Do you have your audience?

+Non-native English speakers, what do you think about blogging in your first language too?